 Similarly, to ensure that recommended security controls satisfy performance needs, a company should model and understand data flows and bandwidth requirements.
-The baseline for the current environment should also include a map of existing roles and responsibilities, as well as the staff needed to transfer and operate workloads.
+The baseline for the current environment should also include a map of existing roles and responsibilities and the staff needed to transfer and operate workloads.
 To save money and time, businesses should also filter out useless data.

-The security team should maintain contact with the cloud service provider to inquire about their security standards and compliance procedures.
-The method entails regular communication with the third party in order for the two teams to stay informed about any evolving changes or security threats.
-Organizations should find out if the cloud provider conducts regular audits and reviews of their system and organisation controls.
+The security team should contact the cloud service provider to inquire about their security standards and compliance procedures.
+The method entails regular communication with the third party for the two teams to stay informed about any evolving changes or security threats.
+Organizations should determine if the cloud provider conducts regular audits and reviews of their system and organization controls.

 Apply Adequate Security During the Migration Phase

 Businesses must also ensure that security solutions and policy enforcement are consistent during the migration period, which spans different environments.
-They should, in fact, choose appropriate security solutions that work together flawlessly across the whole lifespan.
-For example, security staff should guarantee that data is encrypted both at rest and in transit in their organisations.
-When information is exposed to the Internet, it is at its most vulnerable.
+They should choose appropriate security solutions that work together flawlessly across the whole lifespan.
+For example, security staff should guarantee that data is encrypted at rest and in transit in their organizations.
+When information is exposed to the Internet, it is most vulnerable.
 As a result, enterprises should employ secure transport protocols like HTTPS to transfer data and applications from on-premises servers to the cloud.
 Businesses may also consider using an appliance to move their workloads.
-It is recommended, however, that the tool encrypts data before it leaves the on-premise data centre.
+However, it is recommended that the tool encrypts data before it leaves the on-premise data center.

 During the cloud migration process, security teams can use decoys or deception papers to help a company uncover hackers and insider leaks.
-This control notifies security experts when a breach or unexpected user behaviour is detected.
-Furthermore, decoys can fool a hostile actor into believing they have stolen valuable information while accessing a convincing phoney document, similar to a honeypot.
+This control notifies security experts when a breach or unexpected user behavior is detected.
+Furthermore, decoys can fool a hostile actor into believing they have stolen valuable information while accessing a convincing phony document, similar to a honeypot.

-When possible, a firm migrating to the cloud should use multifactor authentication to prevent password leaks (MFA).
+A firm migrating to the cloud should use multifactor authentication to prevent password leaks (MFA).
 When employees access distant information and applications, security professionals add a policy that asks them to validate their identity via a text or email sent to their devices.
-When a hacker tries to access cloud profiles using stolen credentials, MFA warns users.
+MFA warns users when a hacker tries to access cloud profiles using stolen credentials.

-Furthermore, businesses should make certain that cloud providers incorporate security into the API development process.
-APIs are increasingly being utilised by users to better integrate heterogeneous cloud applications, including external programmes sourced and used by cloud providers and clients.
-Unfortunately, API vulnerabilities are difficult to discover and address, necessitating the use of specific tools and knowledge.
-Enterprises should demand API Security Gateways that follow basic secure product architectural principles, such as:
+Furthermore, businesses should ensure that cloud providers incorporate security into the API development process.
+Users increasingly utilize APIs to integrate better heterogeneous cloud applications, including external programs sourced and used by cloud providers and clients.
+Unfortunately, API vulnerabilities are challenging to discover and address, necessitating specific tools and knowledge.
+Enterprises should demand API Security Gateways that follow essential secure product architectural principles, such as: